IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 <!-- ComponentEnd: Grid -->

 ### Conditional Selection Demo
-This demo prevents some rows from being selected using the `rowSelectionChanging` event and a custom template with disabled checkbox for non-selectable rows.
+This demo prevents some rows from being selected using the `RowSelectionChanging` event and a custom template with disabled checkbox for non-selectable rows.

 <code-view style="height:550px"
            data-demos-base-url="{environment:demosBaseUrl}"